crypt0rr/kb/content/tools/framework/netexec/nxc-smb/index.md

 To find valid usernames to spray, have a look at [Kerbrute]({{< ref "kerbrute" >}}).

-By default CME will stop when a valid login combination is found.
-If you want CME to proceed with the whole list you're trying, use the `--continue-on-success` flag.
+By default NXC will stop when a valid login combination is found.
+If you want NXC to proceed with the whole list you're trying, use the `--continue-on-success` flag.

 ```plain
 nxc smb <dc-ip> -u <user.txt> -p <password.txt>